School Bus Involved in Fatal Iowa Fire was Previously Part of a Recall

 Thomas J. Henry employs a team of more than 100 attorneys, all of whom are ready to take the fight to the trucking company responsible for your accident.
 Further, these attorneys are backed by the financial resources only a large firm like Thomas J. Henry can provide.

 This means they have access to the latest technology and will have the money to fight the long fight, all the way through trial if necessary.

 Hire an Attorney Who Operates on a Contingency-Fee Basis

-Lawsuits can be expenses; however, Thomas J. Henry takes the risk out of filing a lawsuit by offering the “No Fee Guarantee.”
-The “No Fee Guarantee” means that Thomas J. Henry operates on a contingency-fee basis – you do not pay any attorney’s fees unless and until your case is one.
+Lawsuits can be expensive; however, Thomas J. Henry takes the risk out of filing a lawsuit by offering the “No Fee Guarantee.”
+The “No Fee Guarantee” means that Thomas J. Henry operates on a contingency-fee basis – you do not pay any attorney’s fees unless and until your case is won.

-Thomas J. Henry only takes on the cases he believes he can win.
-This allows the firm to invest the money needed to develop the case and take it to trial when necessary.
+Thomas J. Henry only takes on the cases we believe we can win.
+This allows the firm to invest the money needed to develop the cases and take them to trial when necessary.
 In the meantime, clients are able to focus on getting better instead of worrying about the money being spent.

-Thomas J. Henry’s believes it is the client’s job to heal; the rest is the duty of their attorney.
+Thomas J. Henry believes it is the client’s job to heal; the rest is the duty of their attorney.